nhsd-a2si/docs-dos-api/_pages/rest_api/byServiceType.md

 ## Note about repsone fields

+## Email

+This is the email address of the service and is intended for use by clinicians and not for sharing with the public.

 ## Opening times

 You may receive multiple types of opening time, and these should be treated in a priority order